mtsmn/IoT/cloudant_connector.md

 ```

-If the device data is not valid JSON or if the format is not set to `JSON` the device data will be stored as a base64 encoded string under the `payload` field in the following format:
+If the device data is not valid JSON or if the format is not set to `JSON` the device data is stored as a base64 encoded string under the `payload` field in the following format:

 ```json